learn-co-curriculum/reading-ios-nsarray/README.md

     NSLog(@"Welcome, %@!", students[i] );
 }
 ```
-This will cause a crash the prints:
+This will cause a crash that prints:

 ```
 Welcome, Joe!